Skip to main content

 Comprehensive Evaluations

 Evaluations help you systematically test and improve your automation workflows.
 Stagehand provides both built-in evaluations and tools to create your own.
+We have 2 types of evals:

 2. LLM-based Evals - These are evals that test the underlying functionality of Stagehand’s AI primitives.

-LLM-based Evals
+Evals CLI

 1. Act Evals - These are evals that test the functionality of the act method.